jlant/plantain/README.md

 ### Features

-* View various templated national plans that can be viewed including the USGS quality assurance plan and data managment plan.
+* View various templated national plans that can be viewed including the USGS quality assurance plan and data management plan.
 * Users fill out forms to add specific content to a national template plan of interest.
 * Automatic merging of user specific content into the appropriate location within the national plan.